akariba/Financial-Mathematics-and-Risk-management/README.md

 - file type
 - file size
 - SHA256
-- creation/modification metadata if available
+- modification metadata if available
-- sheet names for XLSX
+- XLSX sheet names
 - JSON top-level structure
 - total rows / objects
 - total columns / fields
-- column names / JSON keys
+- all column names / JSON keys
 - data types
 - null counts
 - unique counts

-Determine whether the XLSX and JSON represent:
+Determine whether XLSX and JSON represent:
 - exactly the same dataset;
 - approximately the same dataset;
 - different versions;
 - different scopes.

-Compare them record-by-record where possible.
+Compare record-by-record where possible.

 Report:
 - records only in XLSX
 - records only in JSON
-- records differing between XLSX and JSON
+- differing records
-- duplicate records
+- duplicate rows
 - duplicate CAGIDs
 - duplicate names

 ==================================================
-2. DETERMINE WHAT THE DATA REPRESENTS
+2. DETERMINE WHAT THESE FILES ACTUALLY ARE
 ==================================================

-Do not infer from the filename.
+Do NOT infer only from the filename.

-Inspect the contents and determine whether this is:
+Inspect the contents and determine whether they are:

 - a customer master;
 - CAGID mapping file;